Dparker1990/Ansible/README.md

 ## Requirements

-  * Ansible relies on the ActionController::Live functionality of Rails 4
+  * Transmitter relies on the ActionController::Live functionality of Rails 4

 ## Contributing